 - infections including bacteria and viruses (infectious diarrhoea)

-- an increased osmolarity in the gut, which is as a result from too sugary or too salty foods which in return draws water to the stools (osmotic diarrhoea)
+- an increased osmolarity in the gut, which is as a result of too sugary or too salty foods which in return draws water to the stools (osmotic diarrhoea)

 - a sensitivity to a food such as a lactose intolerance could also cause diarrhoea.